ismaelucky342/U-Tad/1st_Course/Q1/Programming_1/U6/AEC6/README.md

 3. **Detects "valley" elements**, which are elements smaller than all their adjacent neighbors.
 4. **Prints the valley element** along with its neighbors when one is detected.

-This program is a great example of working with matrices in C, demonstrating concepts such as nested loops, relative indexing, and modular programming.
+This program is a great example of working with matrix in C, demonstrating concepts such as nested loops, relative indexing, and modular programming.

 ---